Monthly Archives: 2023

 When working with Magento 2, many tasks have to be performed regularly, such as sending alerts or newsletters, generating a sitemap, or backing up your database.
 Performing all of them manually would be time-consuming and simply impossible.

-That's where Magento cron jobs come into play to help you out.
+That's where come into play to help you out.
 However, your options are rather limited when it comes to managing them in the default Magento.
 This is why you might need an additional tool to schedule, enable and disable cron jobs without too much effort.

 The question is, what tool to choose?